GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 ### The Timing Tab
 The timing Tab displaus a Gantt style view to quickly show how long the indivudal stages take.

+### The Progress Tab
+Shows the progress of work over time with details of

+* work completed
+* work active
+* work outstanding

+This useful to see when the query stalls for any reason, i.e. when stages do not progress

 ## Known Limits